19 Things Nobody Tells You Before Visiting Chefchaouen

 Getting There

 CTM and Supratours buses run from Tangier for about 75 MAD (~$7.50).
-The road winds through the Rif Mountains with zero guardrails and views that are either stunning or terrifying, depending on your relationship with heights.
-Book your CTM ticket at ctm.ma the day before — the afternoon bus fills up.
+The road winds through the Rif Mountains with zero guardrails and views that land somewhere between stunning and terrifying, depending on your relationship with heights.
+Book your CTM ticket at ctm.ma the day before — the afternoon bus fills up fast.

 1. The bus ride from Tangier is three hours of mountain switchbacks.